project-sunbird/ml-survey-service-/scripts/survey/README.md

 #### Steps to run the script files

-This script is intended to remedy to push completed surveySubmission records to kafka and it is related to the 6.0.0 branch
+This script is intended as a remedy to push completed surveySubmission records to kafka and it is related to the 6.0.0 branch

 ### Step 1: